top of page

 The Name

 The city as a whole didn't have a name however, as my Father never gave it one.
 I was for some time, of two minds - do I give it a name or leave it without?
-Given that Dad did use some names, giving it a name seemed logical.
+Given that Dad did use some names for streets and a few areas, giving it an overall name seemed logical.
 For the city as a whole, the most ancient part Dad called 'King's' as in the King's Borough.
 So a simple extension of that made sense.
 At least to me, hence 'Kingsborough', especially since there aren't many with the same name.
 As I worked my way through the sheets, further names were added; Terrbridge and Jamesbury, two smaller cities, are obvious in their origin.

 There are, now, two versions of the map; the original paper version and a partially coloured digital version.